 Cases show black men and women beaten, whipped or raped.
 Many of the perpetrators were “parties unknown,” which became a familiar refrain used during the era of lynchings.

 Even filing a complaint with the Bureau could expose one to more retribution.
+My ancestor Perry did just that in Maryland.

 Union soldiers, teachers, preachers, landowners and blacks who voted became targets.
 Most Southern whites were intent upon keeping blacks in their socially inferior and economically dependent status.
+If they could not practice slavery as it was, many whites insisted on the continuance of White Supremacy ideals.

 Reading through these outrages, one sees the widespread level of violence and the terror that the newly freed lived under.
-Some areas were worse than others.

 District of Alabama, 1866